 The fact of the matter is, this country is not going to deport 11 million undocumented immigrants.
 What are we supposed to do with them?
 What are we supposed to do with these kids?
 Jose Antonio Vargas countrydeportfact Change image and share on social

-I am more than an immigration activist.
-Jose Antonio Vargas activistimmigration Change image and share on social
+I am not a lobbyist.
+I am not a political activist.
+I am not a leader, as far as I'm concerned.
+Jose Antonio Vargas activistconcernleader Change image and share on social